factor10/intent/docs/getting-started.md

 ## Stateful test

-Not all tests can be implemented without setting the scene, still many test frameworks only focus on a expressive wayt to assert expectations.
+Not all tests can be implemented without setting the scene, still many test frameworks only focus on a expressive way to assert expectations.
 For `Intent` state management is front and center.

 Lets go straight to the code: